leiradel/rio2d/README.md

 * `bool rio2d::Script::runAction(Hash hash, cocos2d::Node* target, ...);`
 * `bool rio2d::Script::runAction(const char* name, cocos2d::Node* target, ...);`

 Starts the execution on the object `target` of the subroutine whose name's [DJB2](http://www.cse.yorku.ca/~oz/hash.html) hash is `hash`, or use the name directly with the second version.
 Returns `true` if the subroutine was started, or `false` if it was not found.
-If the subroutine needs more arguments than the target object, they are passed after the `target` argument of this function.
+If the subroutine needs more arguments than the target object, they are passed after the `target` argument of the functions.

 Keep in mind that the script is **case-insensitive** when evaluating the DJB2 hash of the subroutine name.